umarhassan-mitodl/12.744-fall-2012/content/pages/ocean-applications.md

 In the final section of the course, we apply the theory and techniques we have discussed to the ocean.
 We delve into two new and promising developments, namely mass-independent fractionation and clumped isotopes.
 We finish by exploring many geochemical aspects of the water column and sediments including less-conventional stable isotope systems, ocean circulation and ventilation, and air-sea exchange.

-Lecture notes are provided by [WHOI](http://www.whoi.edu/) and link away from OCW.
+Lecture notes are provided by {{% resource_link "5b034dc5-c991-424c-b894-040e2d999509" "WHOI" %}} and link away from OCW.
 Select lecture slides are available.

 {{< tableopen >}}
 {{< theadopen >}}